xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 2 Using Flex.md

 %}
 ```

 The rest of the front section should look familiar.
 The symbol table is the same as the one in the previous example.
 The file stack is the same as in Example 2-3.
-Last is a new variable, defining, which is set when a mention of a name is likely to be a definition rather than a reference.
+Last is a new variable, `defining`, which is set when a mention of a name is likely to be a definition rather than a reference.

 Next comes the rules section, which is much longer than any rules section we’ve seen before; this one is more typical of practical flex programs.
 Many of the token-matching rules are long and complicated but were actually quite easy to write by transliterating the BNF descriptions in the C standard.
 Although flex can’t handle general BNF (you need bison for that), the tokens were deliberately designed to be matched by regular expressions, so the transliterations all work.